Now this looks like a party!

 Directed by Shaun Silva, "American Kids" finds Chesney partying along with an eclectic group of young men and women, making music and feeling adventurous in a crazy-colorful school bus.
 Chesney even lent a hand on the paint job, which took a full three days to complete.
+(Chesney was hard at work all three days!)
 The psychedelic set of wheels is meant to represent going beyond your comfort zone and coloring outside the lines.
 Check it out in the photos below.

 "When you hear that song, big as it is, you can tell there's so much more to it: the freedom, the rush of how good life feels when you let go and embrace it," Chesney, a five-time ACM Entertainer of the Year, says.
 "It's easy to do a literal video, have a bonfire, hit a small town football field, but I wanted everyone to get out of what they know!
 It’s when you don’t know, and you’re winging it sometimes, that you have the most fun.

 "If I could create a video where it wasn't so literal, but more about the state of mind and the freedom my fans embrace, then to me, that’s the best way to capture the song on film," he adds.
 "Anyone, everyone who’s ever been glad they’re alive... they’ll take one look at this and know."